fullstack-development/flat-starter-kit/README.md

 | | |  makeup-data.js
 ```
 * `components` contains only directories per component.
-* Each component contains main `.pug` file with the template, `.js` that is dynamically loaded in the `entry.js` and contains all scripts for the component (and only the component) and `.styl` file.
+* Each component contains main `.pug` file with the template, `.js` that is dynamically loaded in the `entry.js` and contains all scripts for the component (and only the component) and `.scss` file.
-* `.styl` should be imported in the `.js` and contains **one BEM block** in the root of the files and all possible elements and modificators inside this block's definition.
+* `.scss` should be imported in the `.js` and contains **one BEM block** in the root of the files and all possible elements and modificators inside this block's definition.
 * `__tests__` is a special directory that contain all info regarding auto-testing, `makeup-data.js` is intended for Makeup visual declaration (see below), `index.pug` just to create samples of the component.

 ## How to work